JaiminRana01/Temp/README.md

 Then, it will show “say something...”.
 Mic will be turned on and you can give voice commands now.

-1.Launch Apps
+1. Launch Apps
-2.Send Email
+2. Send Email
-3.Giving latest News
+3. Giving latest News
 It will show and tell the latest news of today’s date as a voice output.
 Voice command: News
-4.Giving information about weather forecast: it will show and tell the weather forecast as a voice output.
+4. Giving information about weather forecast: it will show and tell the weather forecast as a voice output.
 Voice command: weather in <city>
-5.Getting information from Wikipedia:
+5. Getting information from Wikipedia:
 When a user wants to search for anything, it will read the first 500 characters from the Wikipedia page and return them as a string in a well organized way.
 Voice command: tell me about <topic>
-6.Open any website:
+6. Open any website:
 It will open a website in your default browser according to voice input.
 Voice command: open <website domain>